priyawadhwa/kritis/kritis-charts/README.md

 # Troubleshooting

 ## Logs
-If you're unable to install kritis, looking at logs for the following pods could provide more information:
+If you're unable to install or delete kritis, looking at logs for the following pods could provide more information:
 * kritis-validation-hook-xxx
-* kritis-preinstall
+* kritis-preinstall (during installation)
-* kritis-postinstall
+* kritis-postinstall (during installation)
+* kritis-predelete (during deletion)

 ```
 $ kubectl get pods